 - Restart the service.

-- Use the domain administrator service account just created while logging in and running the PaperCut Application Server.
+- Use the domain service account just created while logging in and running the PaperCut Application Server.

 Enable Remote Procedure Calls (RPC) on all Windows clients